dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/sns-asset-canister.md

 ### Deploying on the mainnet

 :::info
-To deploy to the mainnet network, you will need a wallet that contains cycles.
+To deploy to the mainnet, you will need a wallet that contains cycles.
 For more information on cycles wallets, please see [here](../../../setup/cycles/cycles-wallet.md).
 :::

 To deploy your asset canister to the mainnet, the following command can be used: